viankakrisna/state-component/README.md

 # state-component
-A simple library to access and share React component state from other components.
+A simple state management library to access and update React component state from other components.

 Usage: